 HFEF/North is a large alpha-gamma hot cell facility that was activated in March 1975.
-This facility provided the capability for post irradiation and nondestructive or destructive examination of fuel and material experiments irradiated in EBR-II.
+This facility provided the capability for post-irradiation and nondestructive or destructive examination of fuel and material experiments irradiated in EBR-II.
 HFEF/North contains two hot cells, one with an argon gas atmosphere and the other with an air atmosphere.
 The air atmosphere cell was known as the decontamination cell.
 The shielding walls of both cells are of high-density concrete (Baca 1979).
+HFEF began operation as a fully automated facility for examining highly radioactive experimental reactor fuel elements and other components in 1975.
+The examinations conducted in HFEF provide data that are essential for determining the performance and condition of fuels and materials irradiated in DOE reactor facilities.
+HFEF continues in operation, as a vital component of DOE's energy research program.

-Remote characterization of material to be shipped to the Waste Isolation Pilot Plant (WIPP), in New Mexico, for disposal takes place in the Waste Characterization Area (WCA) of the HFEF high bay.
+Remote characterization of material to be shipped to the Waste Isolation Pilot Plant (WIPP) in New Mexico for disposal takes place in the Waste Characterization Area (WCA) of the HFEF high bay.